-LOC: Local Organising Committee - an organisation appointed by World Para Athletics to organise an IPC Competition or World Para Athletics Sanctioned Competition.
+LOC: Local Organising Committee - an organisation appointed by World Para Athletics to organise a WPA Championship or World Para Athletics Sanctioned Competition.

-LOC Chief Medical Doctor: the medical doctor appointed by the LOC for an IPC Competition and/or World Para Athletics Sanctioned Competition.
+LOC Chief Medical Doctor: the medical doctor appointed by the LOC for a WPA Championship and/or World Para Athletics Sanctioned Competition.